How to get a Certificate of Resale in North Dakota

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Office of State Tax Commissioner.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the North Dakota Office of State Tax Commissioner.

-If audited, the North Dakota Office of State Tax Commissioner requires the seller to have a correctly filled out Form SFN 21950 Certificate of Resale.
+If audited, the North Dakota Office of State Tax Commissioner requires the seller to correctly fill out Form SFN 21950 Certificate of Resale.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.

 Steps for filling out the SFN 21950 North Dakota Certificate of Resale